GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 - id: The id of the extension.
 Every extension needs to have their unique id - all lowercase letters.
 If you e.g. register a command for your extension, it will have the id as a prefix: e.g. '/exampleid command'.
 - name: The name of the extension.
 - main: The main class of your extension.
-- api: The Geyser api version your extension targets.
+- api: The Base API version your extension targets.
 - authors: The author(s) of the extension.
 To add more than one entry, separate entries with a comma.

 ### Creating the main class